|Start and Finish||Cardiff Bay or Penarth|

 Drivers can park for free on Penarth hill (around CF64 1DR), or there is a pay car park (approx £1/hour) at the bottom of the hill, right by the Penarth side of the tidal barrage (Sat Nav: CF64 1TT).

 This is a walk around the new Cardiff Bay development.
-It used to be docks and tidal mud flats, now its an inland lake with a barrage (lock gate) across the harbour entrance making a large inland lake.
-The Bay area has been regenerated, and there is a large pedestrian area, with the Welsh Assembly building, an Opera House, and several restored heritage and former industrial buildings, many bay side cafes and bars, and Ianto Jones' shrine (a fictional character from the Torchwood TV series).
+It used to be docks and tidal mud flats, now it's an inland freshwater lake with a barrage (lock gate) across the harbour entrance.
+The Bay area has been regenerated, and there is a large pedestrian area around Mermaid Quay, with the Senedd (the Welsh Assembly building), an Opera House, and several restored heritage and former industrial buildings, many bay side cafes and bars, and Ianto Jones' shrine (a fictional character from the Torchwood TV series).

-There is a 10km "Cardiff Bay Trail" circular walk around the entire bay.
-However, the Bay hasn't been fully gentrified yet (there are some inland and road detours), and some of it is rather souless low rise new build housing.
-So while its not bad for an urban trail, for now its best left for cyclists and joggers.
-The route shown around the east side of the Bay is the official one (at the time of writing), avoiding sensitive habitats and unmade paths.
-It will get closer to the waterfront as new developments continue.
+There is a 10 km "Cardiff Bay Trail" circular walk around the entire bay.
+However, the Bay hasn't been fully gentrified yet so there are some inland and road detours, as well as some rather soulless low rise new-built housing.
+The route shown around the west side of the Bay is the official one (at the time of writing), avoiding sensitive habitats and unmade paths.
+It will get closer to the waterfront as new developments continue to be finished.

-Its hard to recommend a walking route from the bay area to the old town ("castle quarter").
+It's hard to recommend a walking route from the bay area to the old town ("castle quarter"), maybe apart from the Taff Trail along the river (see below list).

 Once you get there, the old town is a pleasent surprise, with a large pedestrianised area of shops, cafes and bars.
-North of the railway line, Sophia Gardens / Bute Park is nice, as is the Castle, a medieval castle containing a Victorian Gothic mansion (£12.50/£10 adults/children))
+North of the railway line, Sophia Gardens/Bute Park is nice, as is the Castle, a medieval castle containing a Victorian Gothic mansion (£13.50/£9.50 adults/children in 12/19).

 After the walk, we would love to get your feedback